xue2sheng/kdbExtension/README.md

 - [helloAsio](helloAsio/) basic jog-your-memory example on [Asio](https://think-async.com/Asio) library, mixing more legacy multithreading approaches with new ones.
 That's the typical situation when you want to extend current production products.

 - [helloTLS](helloTLS/) basic TLS example, trying to double check that it's possible to open different TLS connection from different threads in the very same process.
-That seems to be a limitation at current *kdb+* 4.0 version and there should have a good reason for that.
+That seems to be a limitation at current *kdb+* 4.0 version and there must have a good reason for that.

 - [helloTLSKdb](helloTLSKdb/) basic extension of current non-TLS connection *kdb* functions, where multithreading is not an issue, to use what learnt about TLS in the previous POC.
 Once double checked this part, it's when you can start estimating how long it might take extend your current production products, including all the DevOps and Testing involved.